 Jump to:

-Garden fences serve a dual purpose: protection from nature and adding aesthetics to backyards.
-On top of privacy and design flair, the right fencing idea also adds to a landscape’s appearance and flow.
-Like garden gate ideas, there are many designs and styles to choose from.
+Garden fences serve a dual purpose: protection from forces of nature and adding aesthetics to backyards.
+On top of privacy and design flair, the right fencing ideas can also add to a landscape’s appearance and flow.
+There are many designs and styles to choose from.

-If you’re still on the fence about what design to choose, consider our decorative garden fencing ideas here!
+If you’re still on the fence about what design to choose, consider our decorative garden fencing ideas below!

 1. Modern black